 Ovis accepts submissions on a rolling basis.
-We are currently accepting work for Issue 5, Fall 2019 and beyond.
+We are currently accepting work for Issue 6, Spring 2020 and beyond.

 To avoid any work getting lost or overlooked, please do not send printed copies or physical artwork to Ovis or MCC library staff.
 If you must email your submission to Ovis staff because of limitations of this submission form, please include at least as much information about yourself and the artwork as is requested by this form.